RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

 2. enumerable: Whether or not this property can get looped over
 3. value: Current value
 4. configurable: Property definition can be changed and property can be deleted

+**Refactor for Server, how it works:**

+- Node executes the code
+- Class definition read in -- decorators are executed
+- Decorators associate route configuration info with the method by using metadata
+- All method decorators run
+- Class decorator of `@controller` runs last
+- Class decorator reads metadata from each method, adds complete route definitions to router

+**What is metadata?**

+- A proposed feature to be added to JS (and thus TS) (been around awhile)
+- It is a snippet of information that can be tied to a method, property, or class definition
+- Can be used for custom stuff
+- TS will (optionally) provide type information as metadata
+- Read and written using the reflect-metadata package